5 Best Weighted Push-ups and Their Benefits

 The pushups bolster the pectorals, shoulders, triceps, arms, and core muscles and help increase muscle mass.

-These are enough indications of how effective the weighted pushups are for building strength and mass.
+These are enough indications of how effective weighted pushups are for building strength and mass.

 3. Improves Balance and Coordination